davidstraka2/maturita/README.md

 * Download project source from GitHub
 * `cd` to project directory
 * `npm install`
 * Project should now be ready for development and first build should be ready in the *dist* directory

-* To start local server:
+## Important Commands
-    * `npm run start`
+* Build: `npm run build`
-    * Or `npm run http-server -- PATH` where PATH shall be the path to a directory or a file, which shall be the root of the server
+* Start local server: `npm run start` or `npm run http-server -- PATH` where PATH shall be the path to a directory or a file, which shall be the root of the server (if production version of the website is to be used, the directiory with index must be named "maturita" and the root of the server shall be the directory containing it - website address shall be `127.0.0.1:8080/maturita`)
+* Watch for file changes: `npm run watch`

 ## License